Unicorn is a high-performance forking Web server that is often used for serving Ruby on Rails applications.

 These create a new

-Logger class which outputs to
+Logger class that outputs to

 changes the logging level in that newly-instantiated